 You did it.
 You and your friends crossed from San Diego over the United States-Mexico border, made your way through Tijuana traffic, and maneuvered your car up a winding highway and over a hill to a sprawling view of the Pacific Ocean.

 Tijuana, its largest city, is an epicenter of all things new and cutting edge in Baja.
-Think chic cocktail speakeasies and high-end Mexican design in furniture, clothes and fine art, just to give a few examples.
+Think chic cocktail speakeasies and high-end Mexican design in furniture, clothes, and fine art, just to give a few examples.
 California’s craft beer obsession has migrated south from San Diego and can be found in one of the dozens of breweries and tasting rooms from Tijuana to the more southern port city of Ensenada.

 Whether you’ve been curious about Baja for a while or are just hearing about it for the first time, we’ll state the obvious: this place is magical.
-If we had it our way, this would be our ultimate Baja itinerary, and we want to share it with you because secrets are more fun when shared.
+If we had it our way, this would be our ultimate Baja California wine country itinerary, and we want to share it with you because secrets are more fun when shared.